alarm-redist/fifty-states/analyses/NY_cd_2010/doc_NY_cd_2010.md

 7. not abridge minority group voting power

 ### Algorithmic Constraints
-We enforce a maximum population deviation of X.X%.
+We enforce a maximum population deviation of 0.5%.

 ## Data Sources
 Data for New York comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).